-Selecting the type of sensor, the units of measure of an input, or the control mode used for an output, the selection is picked from a list of available options.
+Selecting the type of sensor connected to an input channel, which sensor will be used as an input for a control algorithm, the units of measure of an input, the control mode used for an output, etc., the selection is picked from a list of available options.
 Swipe if necessary to find the desired option, and then touch the option to highlight it.
-Touch the Confirm icon to store the new option into memory, or touch the Close icon to leave the selection at its previous value and go back.
+Touch the Confirm icon to store the new option into memory or touch the Close icon to leave the selection at its previous value and go back.